 The group meets monthly to share and discuss the latest research in behavioural decision research with guest researchers.
 We also organise training workshops and PracAcademics BarCamps (open, participatory workshops aiming to promote interactions and knowledge sharing between academics and practitioners).

-We are always looking for new participants to recruit to take part in our research both for in-person studies in the Kingston Behavioural Research Lab in Kingston Business School and for online studies accessible online on a home computer.
+We are always looking for new participants to recruit to take part in our research both for in-person studies in the Kingston Behavioural Science Lab in Kingston Business School and for online studies accessible online on a home computer.